 Event Types can be divided into two basic groups: System Events and Port Events.
-System Events are related to the overall function of the switch, whereas Port Events related to the activity of a specific ports
+System Events are related to the overall function of the switch, whereas Port Events related to the activity of specific ports

 System Event Warning Event is sent when

 Device Cold Start Power is cut off and then reconnected.

 Device Warm Start Reboot the device by CLI or Web UI.

 Power 1 Failure Power 1 is failure.

 Power 2 Failure Power 2 is failure.

 Authentication failure An incorrect password, SNMP Community String is

 entered.

+Time Synchronize Accessing to NTP Server is failure.

+Failure

 Fault Relay The DO/Fault Relay is on.

 Super Ring Topology Master of Super Ring has changed or backup path is

 Changes activated.

 Port Event Warning Event is sent when

 Link-Up The port is connected to another device

 Link-Down The port is disconnected (e.g. the cable is pulled out,

 or the opposing devices turns down)